-Eight directors will be elected at our 2021 annual meeting of stockholders to serve until our 2022 annual meeting of stockholders and until their respective successors are duly elected and qualify.
+Eight directors will be elected at our 2022 annual meeting of stockholders to serve until our 2023 annual meeting of stockholders and until their respective successors are duly elected and qualify.

-The nominees are Mark W. Brugger, Timothy R. Chi, Michael A. Hartmeier, William W. McCarten, William J. Shaw, Bruce D. Wardinski, Kathleen A. (Wayton) Merrill and Tabassum Zalotrawala.
-Mr. Gilbert T. Ray and Ms. Maureen McAvey, current directors of the Company, are not standing for reelection.
+The nominees are Mark W. Brugger, Timothy R. Chi, Michael A. Hartmeier, William W. McCarten, Kathleen A. Merrill, William J. Shaw, Bruce D. Wardinski and Tabassum S. Zalotrawala.
 Each nominee for director was recommended by our Nominating and Corporate Governance Committee, which considered a number of factors, including the criteria for Board of Directors membership approved by our Board of Directors, and then was nominated by our Board of Directors.
-Each of the nominees, other than Tabassum Zalotrawala, is a current member of our Board of Directors.
-Mr. Hartmeier was initially recommended by certain directors on the Board and was subsequently recommended by our Nominating and Corporate Governance Committee and elected to our Board of Directors, effective October 1, 2020.
-Ms. Zalotrawala was initially recommended to our Board of Directors by a search firm and was subsequently recommended by our Nominating and Corporate Governance Committee, and our Board of Directors has nominated her for election at the 2021 annual meeting of stockholders.
+Each of the nominees is a current member of our Board of Directors.